georgeliu1998/job_search_assistant/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
+3. Set up pre-commit hooks: `uv run pre-commit install`
-3. Make your changes and ensure tests pass: `uv run pytest`
+4. Make your changes and ensure tests pass: `uv run pytest`
-4. Format your code: `uv run black . && uv run isort .`
+5. Commit your changes (pre-commit will automatically format and check your code)
-5. Submit a pull request
+6. Submit a pull request

+**Note**: Pre-commit hooks will automatically format your code with Black and isort, so you don't need to run them manually!

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.